ah140797/news_media_NLP/README.md

 * *figures/* which contains all the figures produced in R.
 * *images/* which contains the images that are used inside the reproducibility notebook.
 * *python_scripts/* which contains all the python scripts in the format of Jupyter Notebook.
 It also contains all the data necessary to run the python code.
+* *r_scripts/* which contain 23 r-markdown scripts named through *01_*, *02_* etc. Each script
+corresponds to a chapter in the reproducibility notebook.
+The file *index.Rmd* is the first chapter of the reproducibility notebook.
 * *shinyapp/* which contains all the scripts and data for running the shinyapp.
 The app is hosted online: https://ah140797.shinyapps.io/shinyapp/.
 If the link doesn’t work the application can be run in R. First, clone the repository to a local repository.